FREE SHIPPING FROM €35

 Powerlifting is a strength sport where you move as much weight as possible in three lifts: squat, bench press, and deadlift.
 You’ve probably heard of powerlifting; it’s a rapidly growing sport.
-Nevertheless, many people still don’t have a clear idea of what the sport involves and what makes it so appealing to many.
+Nevertheless, many people still don’t have a clear idea of what the sport entails and what makes it so appealing to many.
 In this blog, I’ll show you all the ins and outs of the sport, hopefully giving you a better picture of the strongmen who take up all the weight plates in your local gym.

 What is powerlifting?

 To explain what powerlifting actually is, I like to use a comparison with another sport.
 Let’s take soccer as an example.
-Soccer is a sport where you train several times a week to develop skill and fitness, which you then use in a match, usually on the weekend, to win against your opponents.
+Soccer is a sport where you train several times a week to develop skill and fitness, which you then use in a match, usually on the weekend, to beat your opponents.
 What happens during training doesn’t really matter, as long as you’re better than your opponent in a match.

 The person with the highest total wins the competition.